TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2023-09-13 - Increases Factory sabotage duration of GLA Saboteur from 30 to 45 seconds <a name='link__20230913__2358_saboteur_factory_sabotage_duration'></a>
 **Changes**

-- **TWEAK**: Increases the Factory sabotage duration of the GLA Saboteur from 30 to 45 seconds.
-Applies to unit production facilities only.
+- **TWEAK**: The GLA Saboteur can now sabotage production factories for 45 seconds.

 **Links**